 - Universal services for all employers and apprentices, providing essential administrative support, payment processing and regular contact; and

 - Targeted services for employers and individuals assessed as needing additional support to complete the apprenticeship.

-New pre-commencement services including screening, testing and job-matching will be available to targeted clients to get the right apprentice in the right apprenticeship with the right employer.
+Pre-commencement services include screening, testing and job-matching will be available to targeted clients to get the right apprentice in the right apprenticeship with the right employer.

-New targeted in-training support services, such as mentoring, will help apprentices and employers at-risk of not completing the apprenticeship arrangement to work through issues and difficulties.
+Targeted in-training support services including mentoring, will help apprentices and employers at-risk of not completing the apprenticeship arrangement to work through issues and difficulties.